 To identify the channels where your prospects hang out digitally, you have to define their primary demographic data, including age, income level, common values, common pain points, where they get their information and what type(s) of content they consume.
 You can do this through a lot of research or by using social analytics tools, such as Twitter Analytics or Hootsuite.
 Alternatively, and to be certain you are spending your time on the right channels, ask your current clients which social media channels they prefer.

 For social selling to work, you must engage with your social media community on an ongoing basis.
 Maintain regular activity on the platforms you have determined your prospects frequent.
 Share content; like and comment on other people’s posts.
-We recommend LinkedIn and Twitter for the legal industry.
+We recommend LinkedIn and Twitter for the professional services industry.
 How you engage is where you set yourself apart.
 If you can answer a question or address a concern by providing a solution based on your knowledge of the subject, you have made a difference, not just noise.

 Social selling is also a brand-based endeavor.
 You are putting yourself, your experience, your knowledge and your personality into a very public space.
 Your social media landing pages and profiles should be professional in appearance and consistent in messaging.
 Devote time to developing the persona you want portrayed in social selling.
-Are you the tech-savvy lawyer who works well with software engineers or are you the attorney who was once a mortgage broker and now makes real estate closing deals happen rather than being the attorney who kills them?
+Are you the tech-savvy consultant who works well with software engineers or are you the attorney who was once a mortgage broker and now makes real estate closing deals happen rather than being the attorney who kills them?

 There is no “Buy Now!” link on your tweets.
 Once you’ve established a back-and-forth conversation with someone on social media, it should be easier to suggest a phone call or coffee date via a direct message or email.
 When your email subject line to a prospect references your Twitter conversation, it is more likely to be opened.
-The next step is to show the prospect that your real-life persona is just as great as your digital one, and that you can solve their problem.
+The next step is to show the prospect that your real-life persona is just as great as your digital one and that you can solve their problem.